JetBrains/kotlin/GRADLE_PLUGIN.md

     }

-When a common project is added as an `expectedBy` dependency, all the artifacts with the multiplatform support enabled will use it's `main` source set as a common module.
+When a common project is added as an `expectedBy` dependency, all the artifacts with the multiplatform support enabled will use its `main` source set as a common module.
 One may specify custom source sets for each artifact using the `commonSourceSets` DSL method.
 In this case the multiplatform support will be also enabled for this artifact.

     konanArtifacts {